 Subaru Corporation is a Japan-based automaker with only one international plant, located in Indiana.
 The company produces a range of sedans and SUVs such as the Impreza, Legacy, Forester, Crosstrek and Outback, Subaru prides itself on making a positive impact on the world by providing safe, environmentally friendly vehicles.
 Despite Subaru’s “Love Promise” to show love and respect to its customers, numerous vehicles have been prone to defects.

 Timothy Abeel & Associates, P.C. is dedicated to fighting for the rights of consumers throughout all of New Jersey and Pennsylvania, including Philadelphia, Pittsburgh, and Trenton.
-Our dedicated legal team is well versed in applicable state Lemon Laws and federal warranty law and has a proven track record or pursuing successful claims.
+Our dedicated legal team is well versed in applicable state Subaru Lemon Law and federal warranty law and has a proven track record or pursuing successful claims.
 If you purchased or leased a Subaru that has been in for multiple repairs or out of service for an extended period of time, you may be entitled to significant compensation.

 Subaru Class Action Lawsuit

 In August 2016 the automaker settled a class action lawsuit brought by owners and lessees whose vehicles had defective engines that caused excessive oil consumption, leading to damaged engine parts and engine stalling.
 Vehicles affected included certain model-year 2011-2015 Forester, 2012-2015 Impreza, 2013-2015 Crosstrek, 2013-2014 Legacy and 2013-2014 Outback.
 Under the terms of the settlement, customers were awarded warranty extensions for repairs to correct excessive oil consumption, cash reimbursement for repairs, engine oil, rental and towing costs and in some cases, engine replacements.